zwicker-group/py-modelrunner/docs/source/user_manual.rst

     Storages are conveniently created by :func:`~modelrunner.storage.tools.open_storage`,
     which returns a storage object that offers a dict-like interface.

-Defining parameters using :mod:`~modelrunner.parameters`:
+Defining parameters using :mod:`~modelrunner.model.parameters`:
-    The module provides the :class:`~modelrunner.parameters.Parameter` class, describing a single parameter.
+    The module provides the :class:`~modelrunner.model.parameters.Parameter` class, describing a single parameter.
-    This can be used together with the mixin :class:`~modelrunner.parameters.Parametrized`, which allows to equip classes with default parameters and some convenience methods.
+    This can be used together with the mixin :class:`~modelrunner.model.parameters.Parameterized`, which allows to equip classes with default parameters and some convenience methods.

 Defining models using :mod:`~modelrunner.model`: